EB1A and NIW RFE exhibits, page cites, and officer review

 Good EB1A RFE exhibit formatting is plain: objection, exhibit, page, highlighted fact, and one sentence explaining why it matters.
 If a reviewer can audit the packet quickly, the evidence is less likely to get lost in the pile.

 Want to inspect the format first?
 Open the sample preview.
-If you mostly need to find the weak claims, buy the Evidence Gap Audit Kit for the $19 launch checkout.
-If the RFE is live and the evidence already exists, open the RFE Reconstruction Kit.
+If you mostly need to find the weak claims, use Profile Builder Pro before packet-build work.
+If the RFE is live and the evidence already exists, open the RFE Reconstruction Kit for $99.
 Checkout opens on Gumroad under the ChatEB1 product title with instant digital delivery.
 Preview first or email hello [at] chateb1.com if the fit still looks unclear.